LunarEcklipse/viccva_status_updater_python/README.md

-# viccva_status_updater_python
+# ViccValentine's Status Updater (Python)
-A Python script used to capture the state of a friend's Twitch stream and publish it to a file for use elsewhere.
+This Python Script was written to capture a friend's Twitch stream status using the Twitch RESTful API over the course of a few days in February 2022.
+It uses timers to automatically refresh its authorization key, and requested the state every 60 seconds before publishing it to a local JSON file.
+This was ultimately written as more of a proof-of-concept above all else; the script required a constant ~27 mb of memory to operate, something that weighed fairly heavily on my Raspberry Pi.
+I later decided to rewrite this script in Rust, but decided to archive the python version anyways, as my Github sort of serves as a semi-portfolio that journals my learning of programming.